0xPoe/0xPoe/README.md

 As a software engineer at [PingCAP], my main focus is on enhancing [TiDB], which is an open-source distributed SQL database.
 I am also a core maintainer of [TiCDC], which is a Change Data Capture (CDC) system for [TiDB].

-I am also a big believer in open source.
-I contribute to the Rust community, where I am working on two projects:
+I am a strong believer in open source.
+I contribute to the Rust community, where I work on [Cargo].

-- [cargo] - Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages.
-- [crates.io] - The Rust package registry.

 Programming languages I primarily code in: Rust/Go/TypeScript/JavaScript.